Archibald H. Carmichael: School boards

 Carmichael was active in both state and local education issues.
 In fact, he held three elected positions at the same time.
 He was elected to the Alabama State Senate from 1919 to 1923; the Alabama State Board of Education from 1919 to 1947 and the local Tuscumbia Board of Education from 1920 to 1947.
 During that same period, he was appointed as a trustee of the University of Alabama from 1924 to 1947.

 U.S. Congress

 Carmichael's first election to the U.S. House of Representatives came on November 7, 1933, when he was elected to fill the unexpired term of Edward B. Almon who had died while in office.
 Carmichael was elected to a full term in the 74th Congress serving from 1935 to 1937.
 During this session, the Social Security Act became law.
+He did not seek re-election.

+Later career and death

-He did not seek re-election, returning, instead, to Alabama, where he continued to practice law until his death.
+After leaving Congress, he returned to Alabama, where he continued to practice law until his death.

-Archibald Hill Carmichael died in Tuscumbia at the age of 83.
+Archibald Hill Carmichael died in Tuscumbia on July 15, 1947, at the age of 83.